hfattor/pandas-challenge/README.md

 <h1>Scores by School Spending</h1>
 This dataframe summarizes the relationship between high school budget spending per student and test scores in math and reading.
 It lists the following information:
   <ul>
-    <li>- Four spending ranges in USD of the total budget alloted for each student (total students/total school budget)</li>
+    <li>Four spending ranges in USD of the total budget alloted for each student (total students/total school budget)</li>
-    <li>- The average math score for students who attended schools that allotted funding to each student in a specific range</li>
+    <li>The average math score for students who attended schools that allotted funding to each student in a specific range</li>
-    <li>- The average reading score for students who attended schools that allotted funding to each student in a specific range</li>
+    <li>The average reading score for students who attended schools that allotted funding to each student in a specific range</li>
-    <li>- The percent of students passing math (scoring >= 70 in math) who attended schools that allotted funding to each student in a specific range</li>
+    <li>The percent of students passing math (scoring >= 70 in math) who attended schools that allotted funding to each student in a specific range</li>
-    <li>- The percent of students passing reading (scoring >= 70 in reading) who attended schools that allotted funding to each student in a specific range</li>
+    <li>The percent of students passing reading (scoring >= 70 in reading) who attended schools that allotted funding to each student in a specific range</li>
-    <li>- The percent of students passing both math and reading (scoring >= 70 in both subjects) who attended schools that allotted funding to each student in a specific range</li>
+    <li>The percent of students passing both math and reading (scoring >= 70 in both subjects) who attended schools that allotted funding to each student in a specific range</li>
    </ul>

 <h1>Scores by School Size</h1>
 This dataframe summarizes the relationship between the size of a high school and student test scores in math and reading.
 It lists the following information:
   <ul>
-    <li>- Three size ranges (Small, Medium, and Large) based on the number of students enrolled at a high school</li>
+    <li>Three size ranges (Small, Medium, and Large) based on the number of students enrolled at a high school</li>
-    <li>- The average math score for students who attended schools of each size</li>
+    <li>The average math score for students who attended schools of each size</li>
-    <li>- The average reading score for students who attended schools of each size</li>
+    <li>The average reading score for students who attended schools of each size</li>
-    <li>- The percent of students passing math (scoring >= 70 in math) who attended schools of each size</li>
+    <li>The percent of students passing math (scoring >= 70 in math) who attended schools of each size</li>
-    <li>- The percent of students passing reading (scoring >= 70 in reading) who attended schools of each size</li>
+    <li>The percent of students passing reading (scoring >= 70 in reading) who attended schools of each size</li>
-    <li>- The percent of students passing both math and reading (scoring >= 70 in both subjects) who attended schools of each size</li>
+    <li>The percent of students passing both math and reading (scoring >= 70 in both subjects) who attended schools of each size</li>
    </ul>

 <h1>Scores by School Type</h1>
 This dataframe summarizes the relationship between the type of high school (district or charter) and student test scores in math and reading.
 It lists the following information:
   <ul>
-    <li>- The type of school (district or charter)</li>
+    <li>The type of school (district or charter)</li>
-    <li>- The average math score for students who attended schools of each type</li>
+    <li>The average math score for students who attended schools of each type</li>
-    <li>- The average reading score for students who attended schools of each type</li>
+    <li>The average reading score for students who attended schools of each type</li>
-    <li>- The percent of students passing math (scoring >= 70 in math) who attended schools of each type</li>
+    <li>The percent of students passing math (scoring >= 70 in math) who attended schools of each type</li>
-    <li>- The percent of students passing reading (scoring >= 70 in reading) who attended schools of each type</li>
+    <li>The percent of students passing reading (scoring >= 70 in reading) who attended schools of each type</li>
-    <li>- The percent of students passing both math and reading (scoring >= 70 in both subjects) who attended schools of each type</li>
+    <li>The percent of students passing both math and reading (scoring >= 70 in both subjects) who attended schools of each type</li>
    </ul>